Ali-aqrabawi/piat/README.md

 to pass the mib dir location.
-5) Piat uses `pysnmp` for trap listening, so if you want to extend the mib support you need to combile the mib files using `mibdump.py` command provided by `pysnmp` to combile the new mibs, then add the compiled mibs dir to piat server using `add_mib_dir`
+5) Piat uses `pysnmp` for trap listening, so if you want to extend the mib support you need to combile the mib files using `mibdump.py` command provided by `pysnmp` to combile the new mibs, then add the compiled mibs dir to piat server using `add_mib_dir`.
+6) we only support Syslog parsing described by [rfc3164](https://tools.ietf.org/html/rfc3164).